tailhq/DynaML/repl-examples.md

 ## DynaML REPL

 The DynaML scala shell is the first point of contact when experimenting with data analysis workflows and modeling algorithms.
 In this section we consider two representative examples of binary classification and regression.

-## Model Building

 After starting the DynaML REPL one can start experimenting with building models for data sets.
 In the `data/` directory you can find a set of packaged data sets.
-We will work with the file `housing.csv` for now.

 ### Regression: Boston Housing Data Set